 A gallery wall can be a true showpiece in any room.
-You just have to know what you are doing when you are creating them!
+And there's no shortage of gallery wall ideas out there.
+You just have to know what you are doing when you are creating them (check out my gallery wall tips)!
 Start with your larger anchor pieces (16 x 20 inches or larger is my rule of thumb!) and then add in your smaller art and decor.
 You can see in the girls' old bathroom I created a bright and fun gallery wall.
 I framed some of the girls' own art and then added in really cool art I found in a book as well some plants and three-dimensional accents.
 In our old stairwell, I anchored the gallery with the two large pieces situated in the corner, and then as the wall space got smaller, I filled it with smaller artwork.

 I used a lot of the art from my old office and recreated the gallery wall for my new office, but added in some new pieces from my brand new line of art prints.
 I mixed in smaller art with much larger pieces to fill out the space.
 I also love to mix in three-dimensional and architectural pieces to add some texture and keep it visually interesting!
 In Attley's new room, I created a gallery wall that stretches on either side of her window.
 I love how all the pieces work together and balance nicely with the window in the center.
 You can see that I have a really large piece of art, with lots of medium and small artwork mixed in.
 It gives the gallery lots of places for the eye to land without making you feel overwhelmed.